formiel/transformers/src/transformers/models/pantagruel/README.md

 This folder contains codebase for loading and using the speech-only and text-only pre-trained models, which are based on [data2vec 2.0 architecture](https://arxiv.org/abs/2212.07525).
 The pre-trained models were trained using `fairseq` v1 library.

 ## Current models
-Current available pre-trained models are saved under the follwing directory: `/lus/work/CT10/lig3801/SHARED/pretrained_models`, including:
+Current available pre-trained models are saved under the following directory `/lustre/fsstor/projects/rech/oou/commun/pretrained_models`, including
 - `Speech_Base_fr_1K`: trained on around 1K hours of the French subset of Multilingual LibriSpeech corpus
-- `Text_Base_fr_4GB_v0`: trained on around 5GB of text from French Wikipedia 2019 dump
+- `Speech_Large_fr_14K`: trained on 14K hours of LeBenchmark dataset
+- `Speech_Large_fr_14K_v1`: same as `Speech_Large_fr_14K` but used a different training settings for more epochs.
+Preliminary experiments on CommonVoice ASR show better performance than `Speech_Large_fr_14K`
 - `camembert-base-wikipedia-4gb`: trained on similar pre-training corpus as `Text_Base_fr_4GB_v0`.
+- `Text_Base_fr_4GB_v0`: trained on around 4GB of text from French Wikipedia 2019 dump, tokenizer was learned on the same pre-training data
+- `Text_Base_fr_4GB_v1`: trained on the same data as `Text_Base_fr_4GB_v0`, but tokenizer was learned on the subset french-30b of croissantLLM dataset.

 The converted HuggingFace models are saved under sub-folder named `HuggingFace` in corresponding model-specific folders.